Chevalley Supergroups of type D(2,1;a): Chevalley supergroups of type

 11pt

-Now, with our definition of Chevalley groups at hand and the commutation rules among their generators available -- as given in Lemma \ref{comm_1-pssg} above --- one can reproduce whatever was done in \cite{fg}, \S 5.3.
-The results then will be the same, and, for their proofs, exactly the same arguments will work, just adapting them to the present context.
-Just some minimal changes are due to a couple of facts: first, the presence among generators of the multiplicative one-parameter of type $ a $, which are handled like the classical ones using Lemma \ref{comm_1-pssg}; second, several possible shortcuts and simplifications (compared to \cite{fg}) are possible, as the structure of $ \, \fg = D(2,1;a) \, $ is much simpler than that of the general classical Lie superalgebra.
-Therefore, in the following I shall bound myself to list the results we get (essentially, the main steps in the line of arguing of \cite{fg}), as the proof can be easily recovered from \cite{fg}, \S 3.
+Now, with our definition of Chevalley groups at hand and the commutation rules among their generators available -- as given in Lemma \ref{comm_1-pssg} above --- one can reproduce whatever was done in \cite{fg1}, \S 5.3.
+Just some minimal changes are in order, due to a couple of facts: first, the presence among generators of the multiplicative one-parameter supersubgroups of type $ a $, which are handled like the classical ones using Lemma \ref{comm_1-pssg}; second, several shortcuts and simplifications are possible, as the structure of $ \, \fg = D(2,1;a) \, $ is much simpler than that of the general classical Lie superalgebra.
+Thus in the following I shall bound myself to list the results we get (essentially, the main steps in the line of arguing of \cite{fg1}), as the proofs can be easily recovered from \cite{fg1}, \S 5.
+The first result is: